 Sounds Interesting, How Do I Do Verse Mapping?

 While there are many different aspects that you can incorporate into verse mapping, this is the process that I use.
+I’ve also included a verse mapping worksheet for you to use.
 Feel free to add or delete steps that don’t work for you.
 I like doing verse mapping in my War Binder as it is part of my daily quiet time with God and I like having everything in one place.
 Often scripture that I write in my War Binder will prompt me to do verse mapping.

 I mainly use the NIV Study Bible for most of my daily Bible reading, but you can use any translation that you have or even, online Bible reference sites such as Bible Gateway.